DnyaneshwarWantace/cinemafo-backend/TOP_RATED_FIX.md

 # 🚀 Top Rated Endpoints Fix

 ## Problem Identified
-The top-rated movies and TV shows endpoints were failing while other endpoints worked fine because:
+The top_rated movies and TV shows endpoints were failing while other endpoints worked fine because:

-1. **Top-rated movies was using sequential processing** (slow and prone to rate limiting)
+1. **top_rated movies was using sequential processing** (slow and prone to rate limiting)
 2. **Other endpoints use parallel processing** (faster and more efficient)
 3. **Too many API calls** (20 movies/shows = 21 total API calls)

 ## Root Cause
-The top-rated movies endpoint was using a `for` loop with delays:
+The top_rated movies endpoint was using a `for` loop with delays:
 ```javascript
 // WRONG: Sequential processing (slow)
 for (let i = 0; i < moviesToFetch.length; i++) {